 What is Palak Paneer?

 Palak paneer is a popular north Indian dish that you’ll find on every Indian restaurant’s menu.
-Palak means spinach and Paneer means cheese.
+Palak means spinach, and Paneer means cheese.
 Paneer is typically called “Indian cottage cheese” and is also known as “farmer’s cheese” in the US.
 You can definitely make your own paneer at home (I know, I know.
-I need to share a recipe for that) but to be totally honest, I almost always buy store bought paneer.
-It’s just a lot more convenient – my Costco sells 2 huge packs of Gopi Paneer for a great price – I usually freeze one pack as soon as I buy it and it lasts for a long time.
+I need to share a recipe for that), but I almost always buy store-bought paneer.
+It’s just a lot more convenient – my Costco sells 2 huge packs of Gopi Paneer for a great price – I usually freeze one pack as soon as I buy it, and it lasts for a long time.

 Palak Paneer vs Saag